-No one likes to suffer because of one’s marriage.
+Nobody should have to suffer through a failing marriage.
 The hopes of a forever future with your best friend may seem like they’re fading into a background of arguments and disappointment.

-For many, like 40 to 50 percent of other married couples, it may feel like the only way out is clear: divorce.
+For many, including 40 to 50 percent of married couples, it may feel like the only way out is divorce.